Grand Prix de Trois-Rivières

 - March 73B (Bruce MacInnes): Originally raced by Bruce MacInnes (Sharon, CT) as part of a two-car team with Ron Cohn.
 After 1973, it was sold to Joe Ostrowski (Trenton, NJ) and used in SCCA club events until early 1982 when it was bought by Seann Burgess (Caledon, Ontario).
 Burgess won the CASC Ontario Formula Atlantic championship and the BARC Drivers Championship in 1982 as well as appearing in 'pro' events.
 After two more seasons of Atlantic, he converted the car to Can-Am specification at the end of 1985 and then fitted a McLaren M1B body and a Mazda 13B rotary engine for 1986.
 This "March RX10-B" was raced through the 1986 season.
 Burgess kept the March after it was retired from racing and is in the process of restoring it.
 By the beginning of 2012, he reckoned it was 90% complete.

-- Lola T360 [HU6] (Gary Magwood): New via North American agent Carl Haas and Canadian agent Brian Robertson to Gary Magwood (Toronto, Ontario) and raced in the Canadiajn John Player Formula Atlantic series in 1974.
+- Lola T360 [HU6] (Gary Magwood): New via North American agent Carl Haas and Canadian agent Brian Robertson to Jack Burnett for Gary Magwood (Toronto, Ontario) to race in the Canadian John Player Formula Atlantic series in 1974.
 Also raced by Magwood at the US GP Formula Atlantic support race at Watkins Glen in October 1974, but then not seen until Magwood returned to Formula Atlantic in July 1976.
 Comprehensively destroyed in Magwood's accident at Halifax in August 1976.

 - March 74B (Don Breidenbach): Don Breidenbach (Oakland, CA) raced a white March 74B in SCCA National and later in Pro races in 1974 but early that season his car was described as a 732 so this 74B may have been a mid or late-season replacement for the older car.
 Retained for the early 1975 race at Riverside and then sold to Bob Gledhill (Utah).
 Somehow the deal with Gledhill unwound because Breidenbach advertised the car again at the end of 1975, alongisde his newer 75B.
 Jeff Alkana (Azusa, CA) recalls buying it from Breidenbach and he raced it in SCCA events in early 1976.
 Alkana then bought Breidenbach's newer 75B and he recalls selling the 74B to Jim van Horn (Orange, CA).
 Van Horn raced such a March in SCCA events in late 1976 and 1977 but then disappears from FB in 1978.
 When he returns in 1979 he has a March again, but it could be a different one.
 Subsequent history unknown.